 Rob is Director of Balance Sheet Management at Yorkshire Building Society, and proud to represent them on the Commission.
 He manages the Society’s Financial Risks to Climate Change (PRA SS3/19).
 Over recent years the Society has been progressively reducing its environmental impact by investing in technology, improving waste management and engaging its colleagues in supporting its efforts in becoming more sustainable.

-Emma is Project Leader at The Carbon Literacy Project - a national charity with a globally unique approach to tackling the climate emergency.
+Emma is Head of Project Development at The Carbon Literacy Project - a national charity with a globally unique approach to tackling the climate emergency.
 The Project, alongside partner organisations, facilitates education on, and action against, climate change at an individual, organisational and societal level.
 Emma looks to bring her experience with Carbon Literacy and climate engagement to the Commission.

 Gordon has twenty years of experience in the water industry championing sustainability, resilience and responsible business, with a focus on climate change and natural capital.
 As Head of Sustainability at Yorkshire Water, Gordon embedded the Six Capitals approach and Integrated Reporting to shape decision-making, strategies and investment choices.
 Gordon is also Chair of the Yorkshire Building Society Charitable Foundation.